wearegiants/Library-Foundation/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 	float: right;
 }`

-= How do I review the data from the custom fields? =
+= How do I review the Order data from the custom fields? =

-Your order data can be reviewed in each order.
-By default your "Custom Fields" section should be showing allowing you to see the custom fields data.
+Your Order data can be reviewed in each Order within the default WooCommerce Order Data box of the WooCommerce > Edit Order screen within the WordPress Administration.
+Custom fields are separated by Billing, Shipping and Additional sections.
-If the fields are not showing, follow these steps:

-1. Go to your desired Order.
-2. Click "Screen Options"
-3. Check "Custom Fields"
-4. Scroll down till you see "Custom Fields" section.

 = How do you access saved data to be used with WooCommerce PDF Invoices & Packing Slips? =